 - Insufferable Genius: Zoe was a valedictorian of her previous school and mocks her peers for being below her intellectually.
 However she is that smart, being a consistent candidate for clinching the valedictorian honor in her batch in high school.
 A high school for gifted people that is.
 And she managed to admitted to an Ivy League school in the US and became a reputable neurosurgeon.

-- Light Feminine Dark Feminine: Post-timeskip, Aica is light while Zoe is dark.
+- Light Feminine Dark Feminine: Though downplayed.
+Aica is noted for her light skin in the post-timeskip.